Ak'Sent: Early life and career

-Ak'Sent's father Charles Johnson is of African-American descent, while her mother Magali Padilla is of Mexican descent.
 Ak'Sent grew up quickly thanks to a rough childhood.
 Her father was an aspiring rapper caught up in the gang lifestyle and was killed in a gang shooting when she was four years old, and with her mother unable to support her on her own, she was sent to live with her grandparents in South Central, Los Angeles.
 Ak'Sent was signed to Capitol Records when she was only 16.
 Since then she has worked with a number of well-known professionals such as The Jugganauts, DJ Quik, & Beenie Man.
 Ak'Sent aims to avoid the glorification of violence and prefers to think of Hip-Hop as a form of "street poetry."
 Her first album, International, was released on September 26, 2006.
 She released her second album Gem-In-I under the Avex label.
 It was released on July 16, 2008 in Japan only.
 She is currently recording her third album and a mixtape.

 Behind the music

-Although Ak'Sent signed to a major label when she was only 16 years old, her African-American/Latino background had her wondering where to fit in.
+Although Ak'Sent signed to a major label when she was only 16 years old.
 Adding to her challenges, rap music wasn't allowed in her grandparents' house, but as Ak'Sent learned more about her father's hip-hop aspirations, she decided she should carry on in his honor.
 She eventually spent time in several R&B-based girl groups and began dance training with Debbie Allen.
 One showcase at the age of 16 had the young multi-talent signed to Capitol and working with the production duo The Jugganauts.
 Ak'Sent was especially excited about the Caribbean-styled beats the Jugganauts were working on, and soon she was writing a series of dancehall numbers.
 One was the future hit "Zingy", featuring guest star Beenie Man, who Ak'Sent herself had chosen because she was a huge fan.
-Her debut International landed in 2006 with a Spanish-language remix of "Zingy" and an ode to her departed father titled "My Life".
+Her debut International landed in 2006 with a remix of "Zingy" and an ode to her departed father titled "My Life".